Eric Campbell (baseball): Seattle Mariners

 On May 12, 2021, Campbell signed a minor league contract with the Seattle Mariners organization.
 On May 21, Campbell was selected to the active roster.
 In the game, Campbell made his first MLB appearance since 2016, notching a single against San Diego Padres starter Chris Paddack in his only at-bat.
 Campbell went 3–for–11 in 4 games for Seattle before being outrighted off of the 40-man roster on June 2.
 Campbell retired from professional baseball on July 28.

 Coaching career

 On April 29, 2021, Campbell, a native of Norwich, Connecticut, was hired to be the manager of the Norwich Sea Unicorns of the Futures Collegiate Baseball League for their 2021 season.
 However he stepped down before ever coaching a game when he was offered a minor league deal by the Seattle Mariners and soon returned to the major leagues.

-Small Business Owner
+Personal life

 As of 2022, Campbell, owns and operates Lumber2Leather, a training facility for Baseball and Softball athletes.

-Personal life

 Campbell married his childhood sweetheart, Kristin Hammond.